Your cookie preferences

 Can I find a free bank account with benefits?

-There’s no shortage of premium current accounts – there are around 60 on the market to choose between, but many people are sticking to free bank accounts.
+There’s no shortage of premium current accounts but many people are sticking to free bank accounts.

-In reality, Britain is in the minority in still having a banking system where the majority of people don’t pay a fee for their current account, and the 7-day switching rule introduced by the Payments Council continues to give consumers a better choice.
+In reality, Britain is in the minority in still having a banking system where the majority of people don’t pay a fee for their current account, and the 7-day switching rule introduced in 2013 continues to give consumers a better choice.

 Find out how to open a new current account with our Uswitch guide